Best Time to Visit

 On the coast, the temperatures are higher by about three to five degrees.

-The northern and the western parts of the island are warmer and drier than the eastern and the southern regions. about 3 years ago
+The northern and the western parts of the island are warmer and drier than the eastern and the southern regions. over 3 years ago